-- Project Limits: The length of the managed lanes should extend through the entire length of congested operations in the general use lanes. - Directionality Evaluation: The directionality of traffic patterns determines whether a one-way reversible facility will be more effective than a two-way facility. - Access Pattern Evaluation: An evaluation of ramp volumes and any available origin-destination data reveals the most effective locations for managed lane access. - Lane Requirements and Cross Section Design: Available right-of-way may dictate practical limitations to the cross section of a managed lane facility.
+- Project Limits: The length of the managed lanes should extend through the entire length of congested operations in the general use lanes. - Directionality Evaluation: The directionality of traffic patterns determines whether a one-way reversible facility will be more effective than a two-way facility. - Access Pattern Evaluation: An evaluation of ramp volumes and origindestination data reveals the most effective locations for managed lane access.

+• Lane Requirements and Cross Section Design: Available right-of-way may dictate practical limitations to the cross section of a managed lane facility.

 As part of this conceptual design, another critical factor that must be considered pertains to the communication and signage of the managed lane strategies.
 The level of complexity for managed lane strategies are in most cases constrained by the amount of information that can be effectively relayed to the users of the facility.
-Multiple price segmentations by vehicle type, eligibility and time period can very quickly become too overwhelming for the general traveling public.
-A simplistic and easy to understand strategy is therefore the recommended preference among existing practitioners.
+Multiple price segmentations by vehicle type, eligibility and time period can very quickly become too overwhelming for users to understand.
+Therefore, a simplistic and easy to understand strategy is preferred among existing practitioners.
 Drivers' abilities to interpret the signage coupled with the limited space most signs have to display the critical information to the travelers further supports the need for the implementation of a simplistic overall strategy.
 This is even more critical in the implementation of a long dynamically priced facility where individuals may experience several rate changes while they are traveling in the managed lane facility.